 Perhaps the best commentary on Christmas as it is observed in the United States is a television special made over 50 years ago: A Charlie Brown Christmas.
 In this 22-minute animated miracle, the congenitally depressed titular hero puzzles over the meaning of the holiday.
-Nearly all the answers he receives further depress him, be it Lucy’s greed-crazed psychiatrist’s attempts at pathologizing him, or his sister Sally’s letter to Santa in which she offers Santa the option of simply sending her cash, “preferably $10s and $20s.”
+Nearly all the answers he receives further depress him, be it Lucy’s greed-crazed psychiatrist’s attempts at pathologizing him, or his sister Sally’s letter to Santa in which she offers Father Christmas the option of simply sending her cash, “preferably $10s and $20s.”

 The Christmas Charlie Brown sees around him is one that has become hopelessly commercialized: even Snoopy has entered his doghouse in a decorating contest with cash prizes.
 Charlie Brown’s dejection continues until Linus steps to the front of the stage, asks “lights, please”, and recites the Nativity story from Luke.
 “That’s what Christmas is all about, Charlie Brown.”
 One of the many wonderful things about Peanuts is Charles Schulz’ unapologetic Christianity, with Linus the cast theologian.
 A Charlie Brown Christmas concludes with all the children moving the decorations from Snoopy’s commercialized doghouse to Charlie Brown’s little tree (Linus: “I didn’t know they made wood Christmas trees anymore”), and joining in a religious carol, “Hark, the Herald Angels Sing.”